Ecuador imposes curfew after protests push government out of capital

 With protesters swarming around Quito, various government buildings were attacked overnight, authorities said, adding to looting and the destruction of ambulances and police vehicles in recent days.

-In one incident, two people appeared to have fallen from a bridge in Quito during confrontations between police and protesters.
-Videos on social media showed their bodies lying motionless on the ground, and the government promised an investigation.
+In one incident, two people appeared to have fallen from a bridge during confrontations between police and protesters.
+Video on social media showed their bodies lying motionless, and the government promised an investigation.
 Indigenous groups have also captured some soldiers.

 The unrest has affected oil output in the OPEC member.
-Ecuadorean state-run Petroamazonas estimates it could lose some 188,000 barrels-per day, or more than a third of its crude production, due to unrest at its facilities.
+State-run Petroamazonas estimates it could lose about 188,000 barrels per day, or more than a third of its crude production, due to unrest at its facilities.

-“There are groups bent on causing chaos and confrontation, endangering democratic order,” a government statement said.
+“There are groups bent on causing chaos and confrontation, endangering democratic order,” the government said in a statement.

-Dialogue was necessary, the statement added, citing possible measures to compensate the impact of fuel price rises, such as credit lines for farmers and transport cooperatives.
+Dialogue was necessary, it added, citing possible measures to compensate for higher fuel prices, such as credit lines for farmers and transport cooperatives.

-Although he enjoys the support of business and the military, Moreno’s popularity has sunk to under 30%, compared with 70% after his 2017 election.
+Although he enjoys the support of business and the military, Moreno’s popularity has sunk to less than 30%, compared with 70% after his election.

 Indigenous-led protests brought down three presidents in the years before Correa’s rule.

-Seven Latin American countries accused Maduro’s “regime” in Venezuela of seeking to destabilize Ecuador and expressed their backing for Moreno in a statement.
-Venezuelan opposition leader Juan Guaido, whom many nations recognize as president, also accused Maduro of financing the protests in Ecuador.
+Seven Latin American countries accused Maduro’s “regime” in Venezuela of seeking to destabilize Ecuador and expressed their backing for Moreno.
+Venezuelan opposition leader Juan Guaido, whom many nations recognize as president, also accused Maduro of financing the Ecuador protests.

 Reporting by Alexandra Valencia and Jose Llangari in Quito, Yury Garcia in Guayaquil, Robin Emmott in Brussels, Shaylim Valderrama in Caracas; Writing by Andrew Cawthorne and Angus Berwick; Editing by Tom Brown and Sonya Hepinstall